o4pixel/DiscordWave/README.md

 1. Create an application in the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Add a bot to your application
 3. Copy your bot token
-4. Invite the bot to your server using the OAuth2 URL generator
+4. Invite the bot to your server using the OAuth2 URL generator (with messages and bot permissions)
 5. Run your bot with the token

 ## Documentation